Virginia Prepares to Grant Driver's Licenses to Illegal Aliens

 The bill is sponsored by Senator Scott Surovell, a Democrat from Virginia's 36th Senate district, which lies directly across the Potomac River from the state of Maryland.
 Surovell says Hispanic voters make up one out of every four of his constituents, and they have been pushing for driver’s licenses for the

-The proposed legislation would authorize the issuance of a new class of driver's license called ‘driver privilege cards’ to applicants who (a) have reported income from Virginia sources on a state tax return; (b) are not in violation of insurance requirements for a motor vehicle registration; and (c) provide a valid passport as proof of identity.
+The legislation would authorize the issuance of a new class of driver's license called ‘driver privilege cards’ to applicants who (a) have reported income from Virginia sources on a state tax return; (b) are not in violation of insurance requirements for a motor vehicle registration; and (c) provide a valid passport as proof of identity.